peoplepattern/slate/source/includes/_execute_api.md

 ```
 `/status?execution={job_hash}`

+## Result

-This is the endpoint used to check the status of jobs you've already started.
-To check job status, send an HTTP GET request to this endpoint specifying your job hash from the `/execute` endpoint as a URL parameter.
+The Result endpoint used to retrieve the results of a job after the `/status` endpoint indicates that it has finished executing.
+To retrieve these results, send an HTTP GET request to this endpoint, specifying your job hash.
+Note that calling this endpoint for a job which has not yet finished will result in an empty response body.
+The content of an appropriate response will depend on which kind of job is being executed, but will always be in JSON form.

-### Result
+### Resource URI

+`/resources/{job_hash}`

 ```shell
 curl 'https://api.peoplepattern.com/resources/{job_hash}?access_token=$MY_TOKEN' \
   -X GET \